Erasmus+KA1 mobility management

 An overview of ECTS principles, learning agreements, and recognition practices to support transparent, high-quality mobility aligned with Bologna commitments.

-Intercultural preparation: Setting students up for successful mobility experiences
+Setting students up for successful mobility experiences

 Understanding how pre-departure and post-return intercultural support strengthens learning outcomes, resilience, and student well-being.
+Exploring strategies to support students adapt abroad, access support services, overcome challenges, and avoid “international student bubbles.”

 Practical cases and group work: analysing real-life scenarios